 1. Jupiter is the king of planets by mass

 Everyone’s learned at school that Jupiter is the largest planet in the solar system.
 However, this is a bit of an understatement.
 Jupiter is by far the most massive cosmic body in the solar system, being 2.5 times more massive than all other planets combined.
 It is nearly 318 times more massive than Earth and it would take 11 Earths lined up next to each to match Jupiter’s diameter.
+Its massive size means that it exerts a tremendous gravitational pull, which is why Jupiter is often referred to as a “gas giant”.

 2. Its Great Red Spot is actually a planetary-sized storm that has been raging on for centuries